 - New chills that cannot be attributed to another health condition?

 - A new sore throat that cannot be attributed to another health condition?

 - New muscle aches (myalgia) that cannot be attributed to another health condition or specific activity (such as physical exercise)?

 - A new loss of taste or smell?

 Employees should assess themselves for exposure to COVID-19 before reporting to work for each shift.
 Employees should ask themselves, “YES or NO, have I had the following:”

 - A positive test for the virus that causes COVID-19 disease within the past 10 days?

-- Close contact (within about 6 feet for 15 minutes or more) with someone with suspected or confirmed COVID-19 in the past 14 days?
+- Close contact (Being within 6 feet for a total of 15 minutes or more over a 24-hour period, or having direct exposure to respiratory secretions) with someone with suspected or confirmed COVID-19 in the past 14 days?

 If an employee answers YES to any of the screening questions before reporting to work, the employee should stay home and not report to work.

 If an employee reports COVID-19 symptoms upon arrival to work, the employer should activate the emergency protocol for COVID-19.